misingnoglic/misingnoglic.github.io/_posts/2018-09-19-python-for-java-programmers-p3.markdown

 range(0, 100)
 {% endhighlight %}

 So it hasn't actually computed anything.
 So why did the creators of Python decide to make range lazy?
 Let's say you wanted to do something for every number from 0 to a billion.
 If range() wasn't lazy, it would have to store each item from 0 to a billion in a list somewhere in memory, which would be highly inefficient.
 It's much easier to just not get the number until you need it, and then convert it into a list if you really need it as a list.
+So if anyone ever tells you being lazy is bad, tell them that sometimes it's the best policy :)

+<iframe height="400px" width="100%" src="https://repl.it/@misingnoglic/InexperiencedCornyInstances?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 (Note, in the 2.x version of Python, range() returned a list, and you needed to use xrange() to return a range object).